-*Upon request, Sue will teach these Quilting Basics individually in 3-hour workshops and classes.
+*Upon request, Sue will teach requested Quilting Basics individually in 3-hour workshops and classes.
 Contact her directly to discuss this option and check her Studio 2724 – Teach, Demo, Talk Fee Schedule below.

 Fracturing Technique – In Sue’s Fabulously Fractured class, participants will learn cutting, piecing, and finishing techniques unique to fracturing four panels to create unique quilted works of art.
 The size of the original panels selected determines the amount of piecing required for completion and the dimensions of the finished quilt.
 Before class one, Sue will make recommendations of panels that make good candidates for this technique.
-Each participant will select one panel design and purchase four panels.
+If ‘kit’ not provided by Sue for the class, each participant will select one panel design and purchase four panels.

 Step-one of cutting and piecing begins in class one.
 Homework is required between class one and two to keep the quilt’s completion on track.